Feastio

 Meanwhile, Kel enjoyed her pretty Ponchatoula strawberry tart with heirloom cornmeal crust, macerated berries, and ricotta cream.

 The butterscotch pudding with peanut crumble, sponge cake, bourbon cream, and Benton's country ham will have to wait for next time.
-There's only so much we could eat.
+There's only so much we can eat.

-Check La Petite Grocery's website for the latest menu options, as they change some dishes based on what's in season.
+Check La Petite Grocery's website for the latest menu options, as they frequently update their dishes based on seasonal availability.

 Plan Your Visit